 Management involves creating organisational performance.
 People in a variety of roles practise management.
 Some are line managers and executives who manage teams and systems, others manage specific functions or processes in an organisation.

 Studying management explores how organisations function, and how you can influence their performance.
 The subject is broad and you will cover a range of topics, including leadership, business strategy, organisational behaviour, people management, operations management, change and innovation.

-- UC is ranked in the top 200 universities in the world in Business and Management Studies (QS World University Rankings by Subject, 2017).
+- UC is ranked in the top 200 universities in the world for Business and Management Studies (QS World University Rankings by Subject, 2018).

 An interest in human behaviour and social sciences (such as psychology and sociology) as well as a general interest in business, is advantageous as these areas are present in all aspects of Management.

 Good communication skills, both written and interpersonal, are important.

 A sound understanding and previous study of statistics can be useful.

 The first-year, 100-level courses required to be taken for a Bachelor of Commerce majoring in Management are:

 - ACCT 102 Accounting and Financial Information

 - ECON 104 Introduction to Microeconomics or ECON 199 (a STAR course for secondary school students)